 When a natural disaster gets close to your home and authorities recommend you evacuate, it’s important that you leave immediately.
 Don’t wait to be “ordered” to leave.
 Departing right away—before a mandatory evacuation is declared—can help you avoid being caught in the fire, floods, or road congestion.
 It also means you’ll need to have a plan in place and your evacuation kit ready to go.
 Here are a few tips for packing an emergency supply kit:

 6. Remember medication.
 Pack a supply of prescription medications and eye care, if needed, such as contact solution and glasses.

-7. Carry your ID, important papers, and cards.
-You’ll want to bring your driver’s license, passport, health insurance cards, legal documents (birth certificates, social security cards, will, vehicle registration and ownership papers, marriage/divorce papers, etc.), financial records, such as bank account information, credit and debit cards, government benefits, retirement and investment account statement, tax returns, as well as copies of your insurance policies.
+7. Carry your ID, important papers and cards.
+You’ll want to bring your driver’s license, passport, health insurance cards, legal documents (birth certificates, will, vehicle registration and ownership papers, marriage/divorce papers, etc.), financial records, such as bank account information, credit and debit cards, government benefits, retirement and investment account statement, tax returns, as well as copies of your insurance policies.

 8. Include a battery-powered radio, extra batteries, and a flashlight.

-9. Bring your cell phone and charger, along with some cash in case power is out in the area and ATM’s are not available.
+9. Bring your mobile phone and charger, along with some cash in case power is out in the area and ATM’s are not available.